Updated: Sep 16

 For five of the churches, they receive all seven.
 Two churches receive no criticism from the Lord (Smyrna and Philadelphia) and one receives no praise (Laodicea).
 Furthermore, the names of the churches hold significance.
 Most everyone is familiar with Philadelphia meaning “brotherly love,” but the rest of the names hold significance as well.
 So we have the etymology of what the words mean, and then we have the definition that Christ uses as the overarching theme of the church (or epoch).
 For example, the word Ephesus derives from the Greek word ephoros, which means overseer.

 However, we see Christ addressing them as loveless.
-So between the Greek etymology and Christ’ definition, we have a picture of a church of overseers who have left their first love.
+So between the Greek etymology and Christ’s definition, we have a picture of a church of overseers who have left their first love.
 Smyrna at its root means’ myrrh, a fragrance used on dead bodies.
-However, the picture we get is one of a church who is being crushed by the world.
+However, the picture we get is one of a church that is being crushed by the world.
 However, you only get the sweet fragrance of myrrh when it is crushed.
 Pergamos means height, which corresponds with Rev. 2:13’s mention of where Satan’s throne is.
 This corresponds to Paul’s mention in Ephesians 2:2 that Satan is the prince of the power of the air.

 How much more significant do these last messages (epistles) from Christ to the churches become, when we see them in this prophetic light?
 Didn’t Christ tell us that He would tell us things beforehand, so when they happened, we would believe (John 13:19, 14:29)?
 Finally, we know that when John was given the Revelation, he was told to write it in a specific fashion.
 John was not tasked with regurgitating history (like the destruction of Jerusalem 25 years earlier), but to write exactly what he is told.
 Revelation 1:19 states,